 Did you know

 - GoofsAfter stealing Sandman's money, three bullets are fired through the back window of the Monte Carlo as Jake and Alonzo drive off.
-At the angle they were fired at, all three bullets would have exited the car through the windshield or would be driven through the driver and/or passenger seats, yet all three bullets magically disappear without striking anything once they go through the back window.
+At the angle they were fired, all three bullets would have exited the car through the windshield or would be driven through the driver and/or passenger seats, yet all three bullets magically disappear without striking anything once they go through the back window.

 - Quotes